 The orphan spirit of the older brother was operating under the desires of the flesh. “

 The works of the flesh are:

-sexual immorality, moral impurity, promiscuity, idolatry, sorcery, hatreds, strife, jealousy, outburst of anger, selfish ambitions, dissensions, factions, envy, drunkenness, carousing, and anything similar—those who practice such things will not inherit the kingdom of God.”
+Sexual immorality, moral impurity, promiscuity, idolatry, sorcery, hatreds, strife, jealousy, outbursts of anger, selfish ambitions, dissensions, factions, envy, drunkenness, carousing, and anything similar—those who practice such things will not inherit the kingdom of God.”

 The fruit of the Spirit is: